kudaakwashe/pricing-tiers-view/README.md

 # web-development
-This repository contains web development projects created using HTML, CSS and JavaScript.
+This is a view of a pricing tier used for selecting different subscription options which is made using HTML and CSS.